 First I wrote “Who was John Andrew Rudick?”: an attempt to nail down a particular rascal who deserted his family in Arkansas.
 That essay and research led me through a momentous civil war battle and the death of John‘s father.
 Then I wrote “The Fragale Family in Escanaba,” the story of a humble Italian teenage immigrant who worked his entire life on the ore docks of Michigan’s Upper Peninsula.
 There was much more…

-Most of the stories never get handed down to us, and most of the ones I’ve collected lean toward the tragic.
+Most of the stories never get handed down to us, and most of the ones I’ve collected trend toward the tragic.
 The good times just don't make the news.
-In fact, it was one of those sad tales which led me to write this.
-Here, near the end of my account, I add some of those facts and tales which somehow didn’t fit into the site on their own.
+In fact, it was one of those sad tales which led me to write this account.
+Here, near the end, I add some of those facts and tales which somehow didn’t fit into the site on their own.